 b.
 Educational Sanction: Designed for students who violate health & safety policies, this sanction requires attendance at a group meeting with a College Official to review the policies and explore why the College treats them so seriously.

 c.
-Restitution and/or Fines: Providing an appropriate monetary or material replacement for the loss, damage, or injury caused as a result of the misconduct.
+Restitution: This sanction requires a student to provide an appropriate monetary or material replacement for the loss, damage, or injury caused as a result of the misconduct.
 In situations where restitution cannot be billed directly to a student's account at the Student Accounts Office, a hold will be placed on their account by the Dean of Students Office pending proof of payment of, or acceptable payment plan for, the restitution approved by the College official who issued the sanction of restitution.

 d.
 Disciplinary Restriction (DR): Disciplinary Restriction limits and reduces the privileges of a student or student organization.
 DR normally lasts for a specific period of time, although some conditions may remain in effect permanently.
 Additionally, DR is a sanction level at which the Dean of Student's Office will report information in response to reference checks or referrals.

 While this list is not all-inclusive, examples of conditions of DR are:

 - being banned from specific College facilities